 Field trips are a great way to get students engaged in their community and practice their skills.
-Consider taking them to the Beach Museum of Art or an off-campus site within the state.
+Consider taking them to the Beach Museum.
 Funding is available to help pay for the cost of your field trip.
+See page 13 for the funding request form for field trips and other co-curricular events.